-When you start adopting new tools and applications for your business, the authentication process can become a hassle for employees managing so many different sets of login information.
+When you start adopting new tools and applications for your business, the authentication process can become a hassle.
+Both for you and for your employees.
 It’s essential to find different ways to streamline the login process.
 And when you have dozens of employees, it’s also important to find new ways to make sure everyone is practicing good password habits — you no longer have the option of just reminding them at lunch.

-There is no one solution that can streamline all of this for you while still offering you the powerful security your business needs — but taking a layered approach by combining OpenVPN Access Server with JumpCloud can provide you with streamlined scalability and seamless access, whether your team is at office or telecommuting.
+There is no one solution that can streamline all of this for you while still offering you the powerful security your business needs — but taking a layered approach by combining OpenVPN Access Server with a directory-as-a-service such as JumpCloud can provide you with streamlined scalability and seamless access, whether your team is at office or telecommuting.

-Combining a VPN like OpenVPN Access Server with JumpCloud is one of the best ways for a company to implement identity management and access control for remote workers.
+Combining OpenVPN Access Server with JumpCloud helps you to implement identity management and access control for your workforce.
 JumpCloud offers DaaS (Directory-as-a-Service) which simplifies your entire identity management process.

 Integrating these two solutions provides seamless connectivity between the JumpCloud cloud-based identity and access management services and OpenVPN’s Access Server, providing businesses with control over user access to VPN-protected resources.

-JumpCloud’s service can be used to enforce secure passwords with rotation, length, originality, and complexity requirements, and to add Multi-Factor Authentication.
-JumpCloud supports multiple authentication protocols for all users within the directory: SaaS applications can authenticate via SAML; OpenVPN Access Server can authenticate via LDAP.
+- Support multiple authentication protocols for all users within the directory (SaaS applications can authenticate via SAML; OpenVPN Access Server can authenticate via LDAP, etc)

 Take for instance a rapidly growing web content publishing company that provides custom content and general articles for high-traffic websites and portals.
 A majority of their employees are part-time or freelance contractors that work remotely from their homes.
 The company uses OpenVPN Access Server to provide VPN access, so remote workers can securely access the HQ corporate network systems that run publishing workflow, timekeeping, and payroll services.